MingLee02/MingLee02.github.io/cv/index.md

 			<br>
 			February 2015 – September 2017
 			<br>
-			Junior Developer - Developer - Full Stack Developerer
+			Junior Developer - Developer - Full Stack Developer
 			<p class='job-duties'>
-				Developed multiple front-end web applications with Javascript using Angular/Backbone framework, for a wide range of clients.
-Writing tests in Karma and Protractor.
-Developed user interfaces with Html5 and Sass.
-Multi browser and device testing.
-Where possible real hardware is used otherwise Browserstack is the main platform for cross browser/device testing.
+				Developed multiple front-end patient support web applications with Javascript using Angular JS for a wide range of clients.
+The apps were tested when possible with real hardware otherwise Browserstack is the main platform for cross browser/device testing.
+As well as physically testing the app I wrote unit tests in Karma to catch bugs.
 				Developed multiple back-end applications using Python 3 and Django 1, with Django rest framework.
-Using test driven development with Django tests.
-				Experience in developing applications using Wagtail as a cms.
+The apps were developed with a Test Driven Development style with the tests done with python asserts and Djangos Testcase.
+Also played around with wagtail v1 and used it for a few simple websites.
 				Using 3rd party Django packages and extending/overriding certain parts for our own consumption.
 				Clients include: Abbvie, Teva and AstraZeneca.
 			</p>